Academic staff

 My name is Frédéric Bosché.
 Following a PhD in Civil Engineering at the University of Waterloo (Canada), I worked for 2 years as researcher in the Computer Vision Laboratory at ETH Zurich, before becoming Assistant Professor in Construction Informatics at Heriot-Watt University.
 In 2019, I joined the University of Edinburgh where I was first Senior Lecturer and now Reader in Construction Informatics.
 I teach on Engineering Project Management, Digital Construction and some Surveying.
 I also lead the CyberBuild Lab that delivers research and innovation in related areas.

-Beside their academic and industrial impact, these projects have also given my CyberBuild Lab colleagues and I the opportunity and joy to engage in numerous public engagement activities from school career fairs to events at the Glasgow Science Museum and the Edinburgh International Science Festival.
+Aside from our academic and industrial impact, our research projects in the CyberBuild Lab have also given my colleagues and I the opportunity and joy to engage in numerous public engagement activities from school career fairs to events at the Glasgow Science Museum and the Edinburgh International Science Festival.

 Professor